Earplugs: Ratings of Sources

 by J.A.
 Alt and W.O.
 Collins

-Our AssessmentIn this study the researchers tested the efficacy of four different earplugs at preventing water from entering the ear canal by placing them in an anatomically correct model of the ear then exposing it to water.
-Mack's Pillow Soft silicone earplugs were the most effective at preventing water intrusion.
-The least effective were custom molded earplugs.
+Our AssessmentResearchers tested the water-blocking abilities of four different earplugs by placing them in an anatomically correct model of the ear and then exposing it to water.
+Mack's Pillow Soft silicone earplugs were the most effective at preventing water intrusion, while custom molded earplugs were least effective.

 by Ian Johnston